Please Note the Following Updates for 2021:

 The Park offers 6km or walking/hiking trails winding their way through 565 acres of century-old coniferous trees.
 A 6.5km (4.4mi) mountain bike trail is also on site.
 Park visitors can enjoy a leisurely stroll (1.6km) along the prepared trail or stop to fish trout from the 3 man-made ponds.
 Visitors may catch a glimpse of the natural wildlife that calls Trenton Park home!

 Trenton Park is a great location for family fun with a playground, a 3000 square foot family swimming pool and water splash pool for visitors to cool down in the summer months!
 A picnic area provides visitors a space to stop and enjoy food from the Trenton Park Canteen, open daily in the summer.
 Parking and washrooms are available at the main entrance.
+(2021 UPDATE: Closed due to revitalization construction at this time.
+See above for list of closures.)

 Coming From HWY 104